The Two Tales of Remote Access Security: Protection from Hackers, and Meeting Regulatory Requirements.

 Where to start to meet regulatory requirements:

-- Are you meeting the requirements that a valid Business Associate Agreement (BAA) be in place before allowing access to ePHI?
+- Assess if you are meeting the requirements that a valid Business Associate Agreement (BAA) is in place before allowing access to ePHI

-- Are you verifying a valid BAA is in place with each remote access?
+- Assess if you are verifying that a valid BAA is in place with each remote access attempt.
 (The HIPAA omnibus rule says that you must check each access for a valid BAA).

-- How do you manage the BAA management process between multiple departments?
-Is this an automated or manual process?
+- How do you manage the BAA process between multiple departments?
+Is this a manual or automated process?

 - Even if you have a process in place for when the BAA is signed, how do you manage the multiple agreements months and years later?

-- What will happen when you are audited?
+- Are you prepared if you are audited?
 Can you prove that you check for a valid BAA with each remote access attempt?
 And further, can you block access if the BAA is out of date?

-If you want to learn more about how to secure access to your network and how to manage vendor (and remote employee) access, join me for the live webinar "Take Control of Remote Access to Your Network" on July 25th at 2pm ET.
+If you want to learn more about how to secure access to your network and how to manage remote vendor (and employee) access, check out this short video Secure Remote Access to Your Network, and then contact us at email@example.com to talk to our experts about your remote access challenges.